cs-open-project/projectsfound/README.md

 Description: Apache Giraph is an iterative graph processing system built for high scalability.
 For example, it is currently used at Facebook to analyze the social graph formed by users and their connections.

 介绍: Apache Giraph is an iterative graph processing system built for high scalability.
 For example, it is currently used at Facebook to analyze the social graph formed by users and their connections.

+### Gora[Attic][ORM框架，为大数据提供内存数据模型与数据的持久化]

+Description: Although there are various excellent ORM frameworks for relational databases, data modeling in NoSQL data stores differ profoundly from their relational cousins.
+Moreover, data-model agnostic frameworks such as JDO are not sufficient for use cases, where one needs to use the full power of the data models in column stores.
+Gora fills this gap by giving the user an easy-to-use in-memory data model and persistence for big data framework with data store specific mappings and built in Apache Hadoop support.

+介绍: Although there are various excellent ORM frameworks for relational databases, data modeling in NoSQL data stores differ profoundly from their relational cousins.
+Moreover, data-model agnostic frameworks such as JDO are not sufficient for use cases, where one needs to use the full power of the data models in column stores.
+Gora fills this gap by giving the user an easy-to-use in-memory data model and persistence for big data framework with data store specific mappings and built in Apache Hadoop support.

 ### Hama[Attic]